 The UCL Academy is a new mixed school, taking pupils from 11-18 years old.
 It opened in September 2012 with 180 Year 7 students (first years) and 125 students in Year 12 (sixth form), and will grow year on year until it reaches capacity in September 2015.
-The Academy will specialise in maths and science, and enjoy a close relationship with its sponsor UCL on Gower Street.
-Facilities will include state-of-the-art science laboratories, a science demonstration theatre for interactive lectures, experiments and talks by visiting academics, and an engineering science suite.
-The Academy will share the site with Swiss Cottage Specialist SEN school, each benefitting form a number of creative overlaps and shared facilities.
+The Academy specialises in maths and science, and enjoys a close relationship with its sponsor University College London on Gower Street.
+Facilities include state-of-the-art science laboratories, a science demonstration theatre for interactive lectures, experiments and talks by visiting academics, and an engineering science suite.
+The Academy shares the site with Swiss Cottage Specialist SEN school, each benefitting form a number of creative overlaps and shared facilities.

 At six storeys high, UCL Academy, at the most prominent corner of the site, fulfils its role as an important civic landmark in the community.
 The curved building forms around a south facing outdoor space which is an important circulation space for arriving staff and students and from which they are dispersed to the five ‘households’ which make up the Academy.